BenRGarcia/Basic-Portfolio/README.md

 ### Refactors:

-Click [here](https://benrgarcia.github.io/Bootstrap-Portfolio/) to view this side refactored with Bootstrap v4
+Click [here](https://benrgarcia.github.io/Bootstrap-Portfolio/) to view this site refactored with Bootstrap v4

-Click [here](https://benrgarcia.github.io/Responsive-Portfolio/) to view this side refactored to be responsive with vanilla CSS (Media Queries)
+Click [here](https://benrgarcia.github.io/Responsive-Portfolio/) to view this site refactored to be responsive with vanilla CSS (Media Queries)